jwiberg/train-reservation-mocking-kata-template-java/README.md

 * Train listing (this might need changes to background services)
 * Unhappy paths, technical and business errors
 * Are there some problems with test services?
 How can we avoid them?
-* Wishful thinking: is it possible to implement new feature when there is just a hint about coming new backtround service and how?
+* Wishful thinking: is it possible to implement new feature when there is just a hint about coming new background service?
 * Something else?